 The integrated test cases give examples of the client in action.
 As they involve creating, updating, and deleting Salesforce Accounts they should be run against a non-production instance.
 Salesforce offers free developer instances you can sign up for.
 Note the test case for the Apex REST functionality will require installing this Apex REST endpoint from the Salesforce documentation.
 To run the tests, first create an

-application.properties file in the resources folder with the configuration necessary for the flow you are using (there is a template file in that folder specifying what is needed for each flow type, with the earlier blog post providing instructions on how to obtain these values).
-The sample's SalesforceOAuth2Config class reads that configuration, and will halt on startup with informational messages if anything needed is missing.
-The app can be run from an IDE like IntelliJ or command-line via
+application-test.properties file in the itest resources folder with the configuration necessary for the flow you are using.
+There is a template file in that folder specifying what is needed for each OAuth2 flow type.
+For usage of this library by other applications, this configuration would be placed in the importing application's properties file.
+The library's SalesforceOAuth2Config class reads that configuration, and will halt on startup with informational messages if anything needed is missing.
+Once done, the integrated tests can be run from IntelliJ or command-line via

-To create the app, I used Spring's Initialzr with the latest Spring Boot release version and Java 11, and added the Spring Web, Spring Reactive Web, and OAuth2 Client dependencies.
-During development I also brought in a few extra libraries listed in the build.gradle.
-The Username/Password flow is supported out of the box by Spring, but the JWT bearer token flow requires some extra classes that I implemented following Spring's source code for their standard password and client grant flows.
-The files are commented to aid in understanding this flow:
+The Username/Password flow is supported out of the box by Spring, but the JWT bearer token flow requires some extra classes that I implemented following Spring's source code for their standard password and client grant flows:

 Within the app, SOQL queries are handled by the SOQLQueryRunner which provides two options for responses: a JSON-formatted string or a developer-defined parameterized implementation of SOQLQueryResponse (example in the integrated test).
 The latter takes advantage of the fact that SOQL queries share much common structure and need only a relatively small portion to be overridden to hold fields specific to the SOQL query.